 The leave and license agreement is a law governed by the rule of the Indian easements Act, 1882.
 It makes sure that the use of the premises of a particular property is for the purpose stated in the agreement and nothing else.
 Property under the leave and licence agreement are under the legal possession of its owner.

-In simple words, a Leave and Licence agreement is a legal document that lets a party allow another party the usage of their immovable assets.
+In simple words, a leave and licence agreement is a legal document that lets a party allow another party the usage of the licensable assets.
 These assets include property, for a significant period with no change in the ownership of the asset.

 As mentioned in the section above, a Leave and Licence agreement is a legal document that offers transfer of interest and the rent control of the immovable property from one party to another.
 This documentation is most common amongst the landlords and tenants in India, especially in the rental housing segment of real estate.
 However, in the commercial realty segment, the use of these lease agreements is rather common.

 One of the major highlights is that a lease helps to create in favor of the tenant with an exclusive interest in the property, while, on the other hand, a Leave and Licence agreement works the opposite, that is, it does not create any interest in the property towards the tenant.

 Characteristics of Leave And Licence Agreement

 As the agreement falls in the most popular choice among landlords, it’s best to have a deeper understanding and know the properties associated with it.
 To help you, we have curated a list below that includes the characteristics of leave and license agreement: